Biking over a bridge on the Root River Trail

 Brian Fanelli

-Brian Fanelli is a writer and editor for Explore Minnesota.
-When he isn't writing about life in The North, you'll find him browsing the sci-fi shelves in a local bookstore, biking one of Minnesota's spectacular trails or walking his Chihuahua around Minneapolis.
+Brian Fanelli is a Minneapolis-based writer.
+You can reliably find him browsing the sci-fi shelves in a local bookstore or biking one of Minnesota's spectacular trails.